Medical Expenses Privately Incurred

 Application form and supporting documentation for MEPI claims

-Applications for reimbursement of MEPI claims should be submitted on form Application for Reimbursement of Medical Expenses Privately Incurred and must be supported by:
+Applications for reimbursement of claims should be submitted on form Application for Reimbursement of Medical Expenses Privately Incurred and must include the following:

-NOTE: Supporting clinical information cannot be provided on a statutory declaration.
+NOTE: Supporting clinical information cannot be provided on a declaration.

 Refunds for prescribed medicines must have a copy of the prescription, or an itemised receipt certified by the dispensing pharmacist.

 You should submit your application to your nearest DVA office, or via the following contact details:Back to top

 Department of Veterans' Affairs - Primary Health

 Brisbane; QLD; 4001